-So you started working full-time in an office a few weeks ago.
-And are already experiencing increasing problems with blurred vision and headaches.
-(Having spells of impaired vision for over 20 minutes and headaches that can last for hours.)
+So- you started working full-time in an office a few weeks ago.
+Just as you are getting acclimated to your new job, you start experiencing increasing problems with blurred vision (defined as episodes of impaired vision for over 20 minutes at a time) and headaches (usually lasting greater than an hour).

-Some days you may even have it worse: feeling drained with heightened anxiety levels, disorientation, and confusion.
+Some days are worse than others, and those days come with feeling drained with heightened anxiety levels, disorientation, and confusion.

-If you suspect these to be effects of fluorescent lighting in the office, you may be right.
-Lighting conditions are known to influence how people feel.
-(By triggering or worsening light sensitivity, eye strain, migraine attacks, and other chronic health conditions.)
+If you suspect that these symptoms may be triggered by fluorescent lighting in the office, you may be right.
+Lighting conditions are known to influence how people feel, and some known effects include light sensitivity, eye strain, migraine attacks, and/or other chronic health conditions.

-Here, we take a closer look at why fluorescent lights make you feel dizzy, anxious, sick, and such ‘weird’ feelings.
+Here, we take a closer look at why fluorescent lights can make you feel dizzy, anxious, sick, and generally uncomfortable.

 Can fluorescent lights make you feel sick?

-Fluorescent light, on its end, disburses only a limited range of visible light from its artificial, electromagnetic spectrum.
-As a result, prolonged exposure to this artificial light can negatively impact your health and overall wellbeing.
+Fluorescent light, on the light spectrum, disburses only a limited range of visible light.
+Although it has vastly changed society by allowing us the option of having light throughout the night, it is also a double edged sword.
+Prolonged exposure to this artificial light has been shown to negatively impact your health and overall wellbeing.

-A 2011 study hypothesized that some fluorescents emit UV radiation that is harmful to the eyes.
-(Consequently, higher the risk of UV-related eye diseases by 12%.
+A 2011 study hypothesized that some fluorescent lights emit UV radiation that can be harmful to the eyes.
+Consequently, this increases the risk of UV-related eye diseases by 12%.

-Conventional fluorescent lighting is also linked to reduced productivity and alertness, increased physical and mental fatigue, and even; moods and negative emotions.
+Conventional fluorescent lighting is also linked to reduced productivity and alertness, increased physical and mental fatigue, and even moodiness and negative emotions.

-Experts also acknowledge that fluorescent lights can make people feel dizzy following their subliminal flicker rate.
-Prolonged exposure to the same is shown to disrupt your sleep cycle, increasing the risk of sleep-related health problems.
-Also, anxiety and bright lights go hand-in-hand.
-Those super bright, long cylinder lights can promote anxiety attacks with those people with generalized anxiety disorder.
+Experts also acknowledge that fluorescent lights can make people feel dizzy, especially among older fixtures that produce lower flickering rates.
+All fluorescent lights produce some form of flicker, although this flicker usually occurs too rapidly for us to perceive.
+Despite still being fast, flickering in the lower ranges can still cause discomfort.
+Prolonged exposure to such rates have been shown to disrupt your sleep cycle, increasing the risk of sleep-related health problems.
+Also, anxiety and bright lights appear to be closely linked.
+Super bright, long cylindrical lights have been noted to increase anxiety attacks in those with generalized anxiety disorder.

 Exposure to fluorescent light can also cause the following: